-Applications for admission to a degree or diploma of the University must be made on the appropriate form by 15th January.
+Applications for admission to a degree or diploma of the University must be made on the appropriate form by 30th September, in a student's final year.
 Applicants should ensure that they have completed all requirements for the degree or diploma, including industrial training where necessary.
+Any variation, such as cancelling of application in order to proceed to an honours degree or submission of an application following discontinuation of honours programme, must be submitted in writing to the Registrar no later than 30th January.